 1. Give students “windows” and “mirrors.”

-In the webinar, Kelisa highlights the importance of providing “windows” and “mirrors” in lessons and instruction.
+In the webinar, Kelisa references Dr. Rudine Sims Bishop’s work by highlighting the importance of providing “windows” and “mirrors” in lessons and instruction.
 What does it mean to do so?

 - To provide a window, your instruction should show your students diverse people and experiences that they otherwise would not have had the opportunity to see in their day-to-day lives.
 By doing so, you give students exposure to many ways of living, and you may show them a future they hadn’t previously considered.
 “When we give students a window, we give them an opportunity to look outside of their present condition,” explains Kelisa.